A comprehensive guide to the best food in Thailand.

 Pad See Eiw: A noodle dish with wide, flat noodles and usually beef, chicken or pork with soy sauce

-Khao Pad: Classic fried rice, served with scrambled egg, a few veggies and your choice of meat or tofu
+Khao Pad: Classic Thai fried rice, served with scrambled egg or a fried egg, a few veggies and your choice of meat or tofu

 Khao Med Ma Muang: A delicious stir fry with cashew nuts, veggies, soy sauce, and chicken, though you can also get vegetarian cashew nut stir fry as well